joabealexandre/Clean_Arch_AspNet_API_Template/README.md

 As a sample, we have some Use Cases that handle Todos requests.
 It's only for reference about how to implement code.

+### Docker

+To run with Docker, build a new image with Dockerfile located in this directory.
+Make sure the project name is correct in the Dockerfile.

 ### Tests

 We are using xUnit as test library.
 The tests projects can be created following the pattern `<project-name>.<type>`.
 For example: